Over the years, many fictional businesses have graced our film and television screens, and even the pages of our favorite books.

 Central Perk ("Friends")

-Bet you won't find live music and a cozy suede couch at your local Starbucks.
-With a busy franchise on every corner in Manhattan, the artsy and intimate Central Perk would be a refreshing change of pace when we need a midday pick-me-up.
-The friends in "Friends" were seen at this coffee shop in almost every episode of the show's 10 seasons, so we're guessing it must serve a pretty good cup of joe, too.
+Bet you won't find live music and a cozy, suede couch at your local Starbucks.
+The artsy and intimate Central Perk would be a refreshing change of pace when you needed a midday pick-me-up.
+The "Friends" characters were seen at this coffee shop in almost every episode of the show's 10 seasons, so we're guessing it must serve a pretty good cup of joe, too.
+And, in 2014, fans saw their dreams come true temporarily when a pop-up Central Perk shop launched in Manhattan to mark the 20th anniversary of the show's premiere.
+James Michael Tyler, the actor who played Central Perk's snarky Dutch manager on the show, even made an appearance.
+Unfortunately, the pop-up shop was open for only a month, leaving us wishing it were a permanent fixture.

 Angel Investigations ("Angel")